emberal/emberal/README.md

 ## Hi there 👋
-My personal projects have been moved to [Gitea](https://git.martials.no/martials)
+My personal projects have been moved to [Gitea](https://code.martials.no/martials) and mirrors to [Codeberg](https://codeberg.org/martials)